Capturing Fall Photography in the Cariboo

 As a photographer, there is something extra special, almost magical, about autumn sights.
 The colours and quality of light on the landscape make it a photographer’s dream, particularly in the Cariboo, where the autumn sun’s rich glow illuminates a golden landscape.

-Wildlife is on the move during this season.
+Wildlife is on the move during fall.
 Bears feed on the remaining berries and salmon before their winter slumber.
 Deer and moose congregate to prepare to mate and travel to winter feeding grounds.
 Smaller mammals cache their food stores for the months ahead, and migratory birds gather to journey south.
-Incorporating wildlife into your autumn photography (when able) adds another layer of interest to your fall photography.
+Incorporating wildlife into your photos (when able) adds another layer of interest to your fall photography.

 If you are interested in a fall photography road trip, I highly recommend the Cariboo.
 The region has a diversity of unique landscapes, an abundance of lakes and rivers, wide-open spaces and is rich with a variety of wildlife.

-Explore the unique areas within the region with a few of the best places for fall photography.
-Start in the arid grasslands and canyons along the Fraser River which extend from Lillooet to Williams Lake.
+Explore the unique areas within the Cariboo region with a few of the best places for fall photography.
+Start in the arid grasslands and canyons along the Fraser River which extend from Lillooet to Williams Lake and beyond to Quesnel.
 Head west from Clinton through beautiful Cutoff Valley, and along the High Bar Road – which is absolutely spectacular.
-It is all gravel and there are some steep, winding sections so take an appropriate vehicle.
+It is all gravel, and there are some steep, winding sections, so take an appropriate vehicle.
 If you want to stay for a few days and explore further, there are accommodations in Clinton if you enjoy horseback riding and other activities.

 Just north of Clinton is Chasm Provincial Park.
-The short trip off the highway is highly recommended for unique geological features and gorgeous views and might provide the opportunity to photograph resident bighorn sheep.
+The short trip off the highway is highly recommended for unique geological features and gorgeous views and might provide the opportunity to photograph resident bighorn sheep during fall.

 Heading north, the landscape transforms into rolling hills, with meadows and lakes scattered across the plateau.
-There are plenty of places to stay throughout the area to serve as a home base as you explore, photograph, and enjoy a myriad of activities including canoeing, fishing, mountain biking, horseback riding, and more.
+There are plenty of places to stay throughout the area to serve as a home base as you explore, photograph, and enjoy a myriad of things to do here in the fall including canoeing, fishing, mountain biking, horseback riding, and more.

 Another popular autumn photography road trip route leaving from 100 Mile House is Highway 24 (the “Fishing Highway”) through the Land of Hidden Waters, where you’ll discover hundreds of crystal clear lakes, exceptional freshwater fishing and plenty of stunning scenery for avid photographers.